By Xiaomei Cai, L.Ac., Ph.D.

 Physically, a woman goes through many significant changes over the years, and different factors come into play.
 If a woman’s body is out of balance — due to trauma, stress, illness, injury, diet, environment, etc.–she may experience difficulties with her female organ function.
 Painful periods, irregular periods, cysts, fibroids and endometriosis are all common conditions — but they do not happen without some imbalances causing them.
 A lifetime of choices, experiences, pains and pleasures add up to create the health status we live with now, in this moment.

 Women’s health issues can be addressed, at any stage of life, with acupuncture and herbs, as well as the right kind of food and lifestyle choices.
-If a woman finds and partners with a good healthcare practitioner, and practices a lifestyle that helps her achieve optimal health, she does not have to suffer through years of PMS, nor through years of menopausal symptoms, either.
+If a woman finds and partners with a good healthcare practitioner, and practices a lifestyle that helps her achieve optimal health, she does not have to suffer through years of PMS, unpleasant symptoms during pregnancy like morning sickness, nor through years of menopausal symptoms, either.
 Unfortunately, many women do not know there is an alternative to using pain relief medicines, oral contraceptives and hormone replacement to manage symptoms.
 These drugs do not offer a real solution to the problems; they mask them.
 As women, we are often expected to simply accept these problems and learn to cope.
 But why settle for that, when we have the means to correct them?

 What is a Natural Remedy for Hot Flashes?
 Acupuncture and Menopause Supplements